TERMS AND CONDITIONS OF THIS AGREEMENT FOR FRAMELESS GLASS CURTAINS LTD.

 Any variation in the rate of VAT will be passed to the Purchaser.

-The Company shall issue its standard commercial invoice for the Items delivered within five (5) days from the installation completion.
+The Company shall issue its standard commercial invoice for the Items delivered within ten (10) days from the installation completion.

-The Purchaser shall pay the amount invoiced within twenty eight (28) days unless otherwise agreed, after the date of Installation to the Company’s nominated bank account.
+The Purchaser shall pay the amount invoiced as agreed, to the Company’s nominated bank account.
 If the Purchaser fails to pay the Company may at its option withhold further deliveries or supplies in respect of any contract with the Purchaser until such payment has been made.

 If the Purchaser fails to pay any amount payable by it under the Contract, the Company shall be entitled but not obliged to charge the Purchaser interest on the overdue amount payable by the Purchaser immediately on demand from the due date up to the date of actual payment, after as well as before judgment, at the rate of eight (8) per cent per annum above the base rate for the time being of National Westminster Bank Plc.
 Such interest shall accrue on a daily basis and be compounded quarterly.